thisdougb/thisdougb.github.io/_posts/2017-01-24-continuous-integration-with-ansible-jenkins-git.md

 Stand-ups become a vital hub, because there is a genuine need to communicate and coordinate code/feature/integration state.
 CI pipelines are simply tools to help humans be more effective.
 People are an essential element to continuous integration, whether actioning transition states, iterating workflow improvements, or communicating effectively.

 Begin with the basic components of your overall workflow (*code -> git repos -> testing -> prod*), with the expectation of moulding them as ideas develop.
-It’s all experience and learning, which feeds back into the workflow as an iterative process.
+It’s all experience and learning, which feeds back into the workflow design as an iterative process.
 With open tools such as Git, Jenkins, etc, there is no definitely correct way to do things.

 Summary of desired workflow: